tarwn/lessthandot-hugo/blogs/content/posts/2013-03-21-how-to-read-the-error.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/AWS/AwsErrorLog2.PNG?mtime=1363863585"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/AWS/AwsErrorLog2.PNG?mtime=1363863585" width="628" height="408" /></a>
 </div>

 That is all nice and dandy but can I do it from T-SQL?
-Let&#8217;s find out by running xp_readerrorlog.
+Let's find out by running xp_readerrorlog.

 sql
 EXEC master.dbo.xp_readerrorlog